 2019 is our first summer having the Polytunnel and we’re sharing our successes and failures that came along with it.
 We have absolutely loved it and couldn’t have hoped for better results when it comes to our growing goals.
 We did come across some challenges including Managing the Environment.
 But we also learnt that we’re able to grow a whole new load of plants that we previously couldn’t!

-A note on Ventilation and Humidy problems and benefits
+Ventilation and Humidity – problems and benefits

 The plastics eliminate all wind.
 Which in turn means higher humidity.
 In Spring we removed the plastics from the doors, leaving just an insect netting, so that at night we can close the doors and still be ventilated.
-Opening the doors is the obvious answer but our British Summer was lovely and on a windless day with outside temperatures of 28c we were getting regular 55celsius in the heat of the day and even temperatures of above 30c before 9am!!
+Opening the doors is the obvious answer but our British Summer was lovely and on a windless day with outside temperatures of 28c we were getting regular 55c in the heat of the day and even temperatures of above 30c before 9am!!

 Suddenly trying to work inside is most tiring in this environment and watering is best done in the early morning or evenings when temperatures are cooler.